 The Toy library has been a saviour for my family in our little house.
 Managing toys is a constant battle, so I’ve found that becoming a member of a toy library allows me to own fewer toys (and therefore have less toy clutter) but still have happy kids.

 35. Start some frugal hobbies

-Hobbies like gardening, carpentry, blogging, making your own jams, baking not only allow you to follow a passion and increase your skills, they can also save you money.
+Taking up hobbies like gardening, carpentry, blogging, making your own jams and baking not only allow you to follow a passion and increase your skills, they can also save you money.